saksijas/tweet-feed/README.md

 Running npm install will install all required packages for running node server, as well as requirements of MongoDB running in background.

+## Technology stack

+This application uses React framework with Material UI library.
+It relies on small backend service for data fetching and adding new consents.

+## Project Setup

+### Install dependencies

+yarn

+### Start project

+yarn start

-## Source folder
+## Project structure

-Folder contains following subfolders:
-	 - DB ( init for mongo )
+In the project structure we have the following parts:

+|- src
+ |- _helpers/

+ |- db/

+ |- middleware/

+ |- models/

+ |- resources/

+ |- routes/

+ |- services/

+ |- tests/

+_helpers folder contains errorHandler component.

-	 - Model, contains models for mongoose
+db folder contains file for db connection

-	 - Middleware, connection between routes and services
+middleware folder connection between routes and services

-	 - Services, communication with database(fetching, inserting data)
+services folder communication with database(fetching, inserting data)

-	 - Tests, unit tests with jest
-	 -
+routes folder contains express router config for user and parse routes

+test folder contains tests for parser and user service.

 ## Testing

 Running `npm run test` will start test that will cover parsing and inserting into database as well as reading from database.